Proper Storage Key When It Comes to Fresh Fruits and Vegetables

 Bacteria on the outside of produce can be transferred to the inside when they are cut or peeled.
 Rinse produce under cold running water, even when the peel is going to be removed, including melons and citrus fruits.
 Once you have cut through the protective skin of fruits & vegetables, bacteria can enter.

 All fruits and vegetables, once cut, should be refrigerated, including melons.
 Don’t forget to refrigerate cut or peeled fruits and vegetables within two hours, no exceptions.
 Fruits and vegetables can fall into the temperature danger zone also.

-For a free storage chart for fruits and vegetables, click HERE or contact the Miller County Extension Office at 870-779-3609 or visit us in room 215 at the Miller County Courthouse.
+Get your free Storage Chart for Fruits and Vegetables or contact the Miller County Extension Office at 870-779-3609 or visit us in room 215 at the Miller County Courthouse.
 We're online at email@example.com, on Facebook at UAEXMillerCountyFCS/CarlaHaleyHadley, on Twitter @MillerCountyFCS or on the web at uaex.uada.edu/Miller.

 Visit the farmers market and purchase your fresh potatoes and dill to make these wonderful new potatoes with garlic dill sauce.
 The potatoes are gently tossed in a dill-garlic sauce before serving.
 It takes only 10 minutes to prep time and will be on the table in less than 30 minutes.

 8 medium red potatoes with skins on, washed well, and cubed